danielk333/open-eiscat/README.md

 ## Editing the csv files

+### Formats

+The links list is semi-colon `;` separated so that markdown can be used directly in the list Tags and status ids are comma separated and hence must be quoted in the csv.

+### GUI

+For GUI applications there are many options, use your favorite, e.g. Libreoffice.
+Or just edit the file directly.

 ### Terminal

-The easiest way to edit the csv via the termnial is [sheetsui](https://github.com/zaphar/sheetsui).
-Install it with `cargo` and then open e.g. the software file with `sheetsui docs/assets/software.csv`.
+The easiest way to edit the csv via the termnial is [visidata](https://www.visidata.org/).
+Install it with `pip` and then open e.g. the software file with `vd docs/assets/software.csv`.